Bathing your horse: what could possibly go wrong? (Tip: put on your wetsuit) - Horse & Hound

-Spring has finally sprung and as the temperature steadily rises and the competition season gets into full swing, you have the bright idea of bathing your horse.
+Summer is at last here and with warmer temperatures, you have the bright idea of bathing your horse.
 What four-legged animal with a mind of its own doesn’t appreciate a nice bubble bath?

 1. Where do you start when there is so much choice of cleaning products on the market?
 There are shampoos for bays, greys and everything in between, promising your pampered pony is going to come out with a shine like Valegro.